GabrelBulz/sms_project/ReadMe.txt

             POSSIBLE ERRORS:
-                because the fields are predefined if the server tries to insert a package that has a different strucutre ex:string as a id_node, it will fail
+                because the fields are predefined if the server tries to insert a package that has a different strucutre

             Methods:
                 to_dict - return the object as a dict